Home

 For what are they good?

-The building-integrated photovoltaic concept is to make a dual usage of the building elements.
-Examples are solar tiles and solar power generating windows.
+The Building Integrated Photovoltaic (BIPV) concept is to make a dual usage of the building elements.
+Examples are solar tiles, solar shingles and solar power generating windows.
 The idea is to embed thin transparent pre-wired active solar cells between two layers of glass.
-The glass is cut and framed to form windows and to produce electrical power.
-There are two advantages to this approach:
+The glass is cut and framed to form windows and wired to produce electrical power.
+There are three advantages to this approach:

 1. The windows fit nicely with the contour of the building with no visible external solar panels